tsengia/XdotoolBlocks/README.md

 =================

 Xdotool Blocks is a block based web-application to create Xdotool scripts.
-This project/code/program is not affiliated in any way with Xdotool, Google, or Google Blockly.
+This project/code/program is not affiliated in any way with Xdotool, Google, Google Blockly, or their respective authors.
 This is simply a free to use program to help make script creation easier, smoother, and quicker.

 Installation